Cardillo

 Incidentally, architecture has always been ephemeral and virtual, he explains.
 From Palladio to Schinkel, from Sant’Elia to Mies van der Rohe, architects influenced architectural development and changed reality with ideas in the form of surrogates.

 Neue Zürcher Zeitung, no. 164, Zurich, 17 July 2012, p.
-40. (de)
+40. (de, en, it)

-Imposter: Roman ruins (DE)
+Impostor: Roman ruins

 Susanne Beyer

-When Felix Krull was young, he thought for a long time about whether he should see the world small or big.
-According to his ‘nature’, he then respected the world for a great and infinitely tempting appearance in his later life.
+When Felix Krull was young, he pondered for a long time whether he should view the world as small or large.
+According to his “nature”, he later in life “considered the world to be a great and infinitely alluring phenomenon.”
 He became the happiest impostor in literary history.

 Der Spiegel, no. 27/12, Hamburg, 2 July 2012, p.
-121. (de, it)
+121. (de, en, it)

-Beautiful cloning (DE)
+Beautiful cloning

 Peter Reischer

-Asked if the photos are real, there is the short answer: “I am an artist and as an artist I manipulate reality!”
+An email inquiry pointing out that the architectural photos depicted or submitted are not photos but renderings, receives the terse response: “I am an artist and as an artist I manipulate reality!
+That’s it!”

 Falter, no. 19/12, Vienna, 9 May 2012, p.
-31. (de)
+31. (de, en, it)

 Romance with space